History Portfolio and Resources

 The American Historical Association is the "largest professional organization in the United States devoted to the study and promotion of history and historical thinking," bringing together "historians from all specializations and professions" and "embracing their breadth, variety, and ever-changing activity."
 The AHA site offers a number of resources for teaching and working in history.

 The Gordon B. Olson Library at Minot State University supports the instructional and research program of the university by providing materials for historical research: books, periodicals, indexes, government documents, reference works, and access to a number of electronic databases and other digital materials.
-Librarians are available to help you learn to locate and independently use the library's resources.
+Librarians will help you learn to locate and independently use the library's resources.
+Both the Library of Congress and the National Archives provide an excellent selection of digital resources for historical research as well.